- ABOUT

 Cocaine’s harmful reach extends to the gastrointestinal tract as well.
 The drug damages delicate tissues within the gut, setting the stage for a cascade of problems.
 Nausea, abdominal pain, and the formation of painful ulcers are common gastrointestinal issues among chronic cocaine users.
 In extreme cases, the drug can lead to bowel decay, further compounding the range of health complications associated with this substance.

+It’s important to understand that addiction is a disease.
 Cocaine causes a rush of dopamine in the brain that makes you feel euphoric and energetic.
 This pleasurable high is short-lived, lasting only a few minutes, but it’s what keeps people coming back for more.
 Some reasons why people may start abusing cocaine include:

 The most effective treatment for cocaine addiction typically involves a combination of therapeutic approaches and support systems.
 Here’s how it is commonly treated: